 2. In Our Hearts

 What matters most to God is what is in our heart, not what we look like.
 Cut a large heart out of construction paper for your child.
 On one side of the heart have your child draw pictures of things that describe a heart that is not pleasing God.
 On the other side of the heart, have him draw pictures of things that describe a heart that pleases God.

 While at the grocery store, grab a simple pop-up greeting card.
 Then at home, tape or glue plain construction paper to the outside of the card.
 Tell your child you have a special treat for him and show him the card.
 Talk about how it is very plain on the outside, then have him open the card to see the fun pop-up on the inside.
 Talk about how what matters to God is what is in our heart, not what we look like.

-We know that you care about how we love you and others, not what things we have or how we look.
+Dear God, we know that you care about how we love you and others, not what things we have or how we look.
 Please help us to have hearts that love you and want to serve you.
+Amen

 Subscribe here to start getting our monthly email to stay in the know with everything going on with Watermark Kids!